Ever get the words to a song or a TV commercial stuck in your head? Once it’s in your noggin, it’s really hard to get it out, isn’t it?

 You may think that’s nuts.
 And you know what?
 That’s ok.
 Because your walk with Jesus is your walk.
 My walk is mine.
 And one is not better than the other.
-Just different.
+They are just different.

 Commit to a deeper relationship with Jesus

 No matter how we connect with the Lord, we can make simple life changes that allow us to spend more time in relationship with our King.A little bit of the Word is better than none of the Word.
 Click To Tweet

 17 simple ways to spend more time with Jesus

 - Listen to Christian music daily

 - Download a daily five minute Bible devo app

 - Enable phone reminders to pray for each family member

 - Talk to God while cleaning your house

 - Go for a walk in God’s creation